-Optimize digestion, absorption and elimination, because your brain depends on it (and so does your immunity and hormone balance—it’s all connected).
+Optimize digestion, absorption and elimination, because your brain depends on it (so does your immunity and hormone balance—it’s all connected).
 Clean up your act and get your probiotics on.
-Your microbiome is the key to your overall health, including your mental & emotional health.
+Your microbiome is the key to your overall health, including mental & emotional balance.

 Handpicked.
 From education to self-care solutions.

 01. Gut feelings: The "second brain" in our gastrointestinal systems